 - Glycyrrhiza glabra

 - Anything that ends in “Glycyrrhizate”

 Licorice root fades away dark spots in two ways.
-It‘s loaded with glabridin, a substance that inhibits tyrosinane, an enzyme that’s necessary to produce melanin.
+It‘s loaded with glabridin, a substance that inhibits tyrosinase, an enzyme that’s necessary to produce melanin.
 Basically, it stops the dark spots in their tracks and makes them lighter, too.
 Plus, “It contains liquiritin, an active compound that helps to disperse and remove existing melanin in the skin,” says board-certified dermatologist Jennifer Chwalek.
 Translation: it fades away the dark spots you already have and prevents new ones from forming.

 2. Licorice Soothes Skin

 Licorice is also a rich source of glycyrrhizate, a group of substances that has powerful anti-inflammatory properties.
 It can soothe contact dermatitis, psoriasis, irritations.
 It works by reducing hyaluronidase, one of the MMP enzymes that break down healthy tissue when your skin is inflamed.
 Plus, Dr Chwalek points out that another compound found in licorice extract, licochalcone A, inhibits two inflammatory markers that trigger the inflammatory cascade, thus further helping soothing skin.
 If your skin needs a little soothing, licorice root is the one to call.

 Related: 9 Soothing Ingredients That Can Calm Down Sensitive Skin

 Oh my, is licorice full of good stuff.
 It has glabidrin as well.
 That’s an antioxidant that fights the free radicals that cause premature wrinkles.
 It works like this: Glabidrin patrols your skin looking for free radicals.
 When it spots on, it deactivates it before it can initiate its destructive chain reaction and give you wrinkles (and dark spots too).